-The Sims 4 Journey to Batuu Preview | CNN Underscored
+The Sims 4 Journey to Batuu preview | CNN Underscored

 We can’t wait to venture back to Batuu

 Three days with The Sims 4 Star Wars: Journey to Batuu really wasn’t enough.
-And we really can’t help but come back to the $19.99 price; it just brings a terrific amount of value with an engaging and immersive world to add to The Sims 4.
+And we really can’t help but come back to the $19.99 price; it just brings a terrific amount of value and an engaging and immersive world to The Sims 4.

-We haven’t been able to complete every mission, meet every character, buy up Dok-Ondar’s or spend the whole night at Oga’s.
-Not to mention, no sightings of Rey or Kylo as of yet.
-Safe to say, many close encounters with the First Order, though.
+We haven’t been able to complete every mission, meet every character, buy up Dok-Ondar’s or spend the whole night at Oga’s, not to mention no sightings of Rey or Kylo as of yet (although we’ve had many close encounters with the First Order).
 But what we have done is enjoy and take in the sights of Batuu, that far spot on the Outer Rim, in great form.
 We highly recommend checking out the Black Spire Outpost region at night to see how other stars, planets and galaxies come across.

-The Sims 4 Star Wars: Journey to Batuu launches on September 8 for Mac, PC, PlayStation and Xbox.
+The Sims 4 Star Wars: Journey to Batuu launches on September 8 for Mac, PC, PlayStation and Xbox One.
 You can preorder it right now, and stay tuned for our full review on this galactic expansion pack.